syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/08.network/docs.en.md

 | Group 5        |
 | Group 14       |

-See our heat-examples on GitHub [for an example how to connect two regions using VPNaaS](https://github.com/syseleven/heat-examples/tree/master/vpn-site2site).
+See our terraform examples on GitHub [for an example how to connect two regions using VPNaaS](https://github.com/syseleven/terraform-examples/tree/master/vpnaas).

 ### Known interoperability issues